 Long ago (at least in terms of the history of electronic data processing) having two computers at the same time was something you read about in science fiction novels.
 As systems became more common, the time eventually arrived when a company or university would have two computers.
 The need then arose that data be exchanged between the two machines.
 This was the beginning of SNEAKER-Net (Slow, Non-Electrical Activity, Keeping Everyone Running), which was developed in the 1950s.
 With SNEAKER-Net, the technician copied data onto a tape or other media and, using his sneakers, ran the tape over to the other machine to be loaded.
-In many organizations, SNEAKER-Net is still employed today as this is often the only type of network some people think they can afford.
+In many organizations, even as late as the early 2000s, SNEAKER-Net was still employed as this is often the only type of network some people thought they can afford.

 In 1976, researchers at AT&T Bell Laboratories came to the rescue.
 This was the development of a serial line protocol to exchange data between UNIX machines, which came to be known as UUCP, for Unix-to-Unix Copy.
 Over the years there were several changes, upgrades revisions, etc. In 1983, AT&T released a new version that came to be known as Honeydanber UUCP, as it was developed by Peter Honeyman, David A. Nowitz and Brian E.Redman.